VeraVisions/nuclide/README.md

 The game is playable as long as you don't care about the radar/overview display.

 # Installing
+1. Get the newest copy of FreeCS by cloning or [clicking here](https://github.com/eukara/FreeCS/archive/master.zip)
+2. Extract it to somewhere safe on your harddrive, where you have read/write access (for Windows users... this is not C:/Program Files)
-1. Get the latest version of FTEQW from the [website](http://triptohell.info/moodles/).
+3. Get the latest version of FTEQW from the [website](http://triptohell.info/moodles/) in binary from and put it into the FreeCS directory with default.fmf in it.
-2. Download csv15full.exe to get the 'cstrike' folder (Use Wine on *NIX because the linux server is missing assets...).
+4. Download csv15full.exe and run it (Use Wine on *NIX - no the Linux Server zip does NOT contain all the assets).
-3. Move both the cstrike folder and the FTE QuakeWorld binary into a folder
-4. Copy the contents of FreeCS into that same folder, so that fteqw, freecs, default.fmf and cstrike co-exist in the same directory.
+5. Run csv15full.exe and install it into the FreeCS folder.
-5. Run FTE QuakeWorld
+5. Run FTE QuakeWorld to play!

 *Optional step: Copy the 'valve' folder from your Half-Life installation in order for all assets to show up*

-**Most UNIX file systems are case-sensitive, so you'll want to rename the .wad files in the cstrike directory to be lowercase only.
-This will fix most missing texture bugs!**
+**Most UNIX file systems are case-sensitive, so you'll want to rename the .wad files in the cstrike directory to be lowercase for now.
+This will fix most missing texture bugs!
+Yes, this problem will be adressed in the future. **

 # Notes
 You might get away with using the cstrike folder from the Steam version of Counter-Strike 1.6, or any older version than 1.5 - but they are not supported.
 I will not try to recreate 1.6 or any other earlier versions specifically.
 I may however add additional, optional features that will emulate behaviour of later versions of Counter-Strike.

+# Support this project
+Feel free to send pull requests and refresh my memory by suggesting missing features under the **Issues** tab!
+If you would like me to spend more time on this project, consider donating to me via https://paypal.me/eukara Any help is appreciated.

 # Special Thanks
 **Spike** - Creator of FTE QuakeWorld and FTEQCC [(Website)](http://fte.triptohell.info/)